Shilton Reels Review of the SR9, SR10, SR12 Fly Reels & Saltwater Reel Comparison

 Additional Notes:

 *I plan to introduce a fly reel rental program at some point soon, primarily using Shilton reels because of the durability and reliability.
-I don't know if I'd want to rent out some of my other nice reels, but these Shiltons are tough enough for sure.
+I don't know if I'd want to rent out some of my other "pretty" reels, but these Shiltons are tough enough for sure.